tawseef-rahman/recipes-data-analysis/README.md

 - display plots of bivariate analysis
 - propose a prediction problem
 - train a baseline model
-- tune my baseline model to create a final model.
+- tune my baseline model to create a final model

 ## Introduction